Prevocational training - PGY1/PGY2 & NZREX requirements

-- Within the UK – a position in an approved practice setting that has been recognised by the GMC for prevocational training in the UK.
+- Within the UK – a position in an approved practice setting that has been recognised by the General Medical Council (GMC) for prevocational training in the UK.

-- Within Ireland - a supervised position approved by IMC for prevocational training.
+- Within Ireland – a supervised position approved by Irish Medical Council (IMC) for prevocational training.

 Interns will need to continue to maintain their record of learning in their ePort and work towards their goals in their PDP while practising overseas.
 This will include uploading completed supervision reports for time pactised overseas.
 This is similar to UK graduates completing Foundation Year 2 while practising in New Zealand.